cat2608/film-it/README.md

 =======

 This simple app was made to collect recommendations about movies.
-It's like a "TODO movies" and wad built using atoms [atoms](http://atoms.tapquo.com)
+It's like a "TODO movies" and was built using atoms [atoms](http://atoms.tapquo.com)

 You can try it downloading from